 Vokal, a Q&A platform for language users, which was only available in Android version earlier, has now launched an iOS version too.
 The platform, founded by Mayank Bidawatka and Aprameya Radhakrishna, is currently available in Hindi language but the company has plans to introduce other regional languages too.

 The app, which the founder says is a mix of Quora and Reddit, is trying to build a language ecosystem for non-English speakers in the country.
 And for this, it not just uses text but also audio input and output methods.
 It plans to introduce videos too soon.
 To encourage peer-to-peer knowledge sharing on it platform, Vokal engages with influencers, who are experts in their areas and answer the questions being asked by users.
 The platform also has a live video-streaming feature, where experts share their knowledge with users.
+The start-up was also a part of Google's 'Solve For India' program, which mentors budding Indian start-ups.

 "We built Vokal because today a non-English audience doesn't have a place to go and ask the audience, get opinion of other people.
 Most of the Internet is built in English, and not much content is available in other languages," Aprameya Radhakrishna, Co-founder & CEO of the company told Business Today.